 - definition of a joint QA plan with common evaluation methods and criteria, agreed implementation timetable/milestones and follow-up actions.
-These QA mechanisms will need to be embedded in the EMJMD project design at application submission stage, notably internal and external evaluation exercises; feedback on indicators, etc. QA findings and conclusions drawn will need to be reported by the consortium in their regular reporting to the Executive Agency; - submission of regular progress reports (some of which will condition the payment of the next grant instalments); - quantitative and qualitative monitoring of the student mobility and performance (in terms of activities implemented, ECTS credits acquired and degree awarded) through the Executive Agency online Mobility Tool (EMT); - liaison and cooperation (where applicable and expected) with the EM Alumni Association (EMA website: www.em-a.eu); - joint meetings of the participating HEIs, students' representatives, Executive Agency Programme Officer(s), staff of the National Agencies concerned and, when needed, external experts; at least two of these meetings will have to be organised by the EMJMD consortium during the period covered by the grant agreement; - appraisal reports by the enrolled students through the Executive Agency online Mobility Tool (EMT); - participation in thematic cluster meetings organised by the Commission, the National Agencies of the Executive Agency to support exchange of good practice and mutual learning.
+The QA procedure will need to be embedded in the EMJMD project design at application stage, notably internal and external evaluation exercises, feedback on indicators (e.g. employability of graduates, sustainability), etc. QA findings and conclusions drawn will be reported by the consortium to the Executive Agency; - submission of regular progress reports (some of which will condition the payment of the next grant instalments); - quantitative and qualitative monitoring of the student mobility and performance (in terms of activities implemented, ECTS credits acquired and degree awarded) through the Executive Agency online Mobility Tool (EMT); - liaison and cooperation (where applicable and expected) with the EM Alumni Association (EMA website: www.em-a.eu): - joint meetings of the participating HEIs, student representatives, Executive Agency programme officer(s), staff of the National Agencies concerned and, when needed, external experts; at least two meetings will have to be organised by the EMJMD consortium during the period covered by the grant agreement; - feedback from the enrolled students; - participation in thematic cluster meetings organised by the Commission, the National Agencies or the Executive Agency to support exchange of good practice and mutual learning.

-SELECTION PROCEDURE OF EMJMD CONSORTIA
+4. SELECTION PROCEDURE OF EMJMD CONSORTIA

 The main objective of the EMJMD programme is to attract, select, and fund excellence; this should be understood both in terms of academic quality of the main actors (participating organisations and EMJMD Master students), as well as in terms of the implementation capacity of the consortia which are expected to carry out an integrated international study programme with students from Programme and Partner Countries.
-The main aim of the selection procedure for EMJMD projects will therefore focus on selecting excellent projects offering enhanced employment prospects to graduates.
-In order to be able to identify and concentrate on the best proposals in a highly competitive selection, a two-step quality review will be applied.
+Proposals will be fully assessed by academic experts in a one step evaluation process.